Rapa Nui people

 The Rapa Nui (Rapa Nui: /rap/, Spanish: /es/) are the Indigenous Polynesian peoples of Easter Island.
 The easternmost Polynesian culture, the descendants of the original people of Easter Island make up about 60% of the current Easter Island population and have a significant portion of their population residing in mainland Chile.
-They speak both the traditional Rapa Nui language and the primary language of Chile, Spanish.
+They speak Rapa Nui and Chilean Spanish.
 At the 2017 census there were 7,750 island inhabitants—almost all living in the village of Hanga Roa on the sheltered west coast.

 As of 2011, Rapa Nui's main source of income derived from tourism, which focuses on the giant sculptures called moai.

 Over the past decade, Rapa Nui activists have been fighting for self-determination and sovereignty over their lands.
 Protests in 2010 and 2011 by the Indigenous Rapa Nui on Easter Island, objecting to the creation of a marine park and reserve, have led to clashes with Chilean police.

 History

-Pre-European contact (300–1722 CE)
+Pre-European contact

 Rapa Nui are believed to have settled Easter Island between 300 and 1200 CE.
 Previously, the date of arrival was estimated to be around 700–800 CE, but more-recent evidence from radiocarbon dating supports an arrival date as late as 1200 CE.
 The Rapa Nui people have been found to be of Polynesian origin through genetic analysis of mitochondrial DNA of pre-historic skeletons.
 Genetic analysis in 2007 revealed genetic markers that suggest that the Rapa Nui had European and Amerindian contributions to their DNA during or before the early 1800s.
 Later genetic analyses found Indigenous American genetic admixture to Polynesian peoples, including the Rapa Nui, hundreds of years prior to contact with Europeans.